SabNK/kuwaiba-testing2/docs/source/start/contribute/make_lextudio_work.rst

     .. tip::
        :kbd:`\`` - ticks are typically below :kbd:`~` and to left from :kbd:`1` on the keyboard

-    Then to install ``sphinx``,  blue-white_ RTD theme_, sphinx-copybutton_ and other packages, mentioned in ``./docs/requirements.txt`` print the following command:
+    Then to install ``sphinx``,  blue-white_ RTD theme_, sphinx-copybutton_, other packages, mentioned in ``./docs/requirements.txt``, and language server esBonio_ print the following command:

     .. code-block:: console

-        pip install -r ./docs/requirements.txt
+        pip install -r ./docs/requirements.txt esbonio

 .. caution::